Anti-sweatshop activists have caused an increase in childhood prostitution

 Here are the real world results of what happens when activists protest against child labor in sweatshops.
 The following three paragraphs are from an article written by Radley Balko:

 “In the early 1990s, the United States Congress considered the ‘Child Labor Deterrence Act,’ which would have taken punitive action against companies benefiting from child labor.
 The Act never passed, but the public debate it triggered put enormous pressure on a number of multinational corporations with assets in the U.S. One German garment maker laid off 50,000 child workers in Bangladesh.
 The British charity organization Oxfam later conducted a study that found that thousands of those laid-off children later became prostitutes, turned to crime, or starved to death.”

 “The United Nations organization UNICEF reports that an international boycott of the Nepalese carpet industry in the mid-1990s caused several plants to shut down; thousands of Nepalese girls later entered the sex trade.”

 “In 1995, a consortium of anti-sweatshop groups threw the spotlight on football (soccer) stitching plants in Pakistan.
 In response, Nike and Reebok shut down their plants in Pakistan, and several other companies followed suit.
 The result: tens of thousands of unemployed Pakistanis.
 Mean income in Pakistan fell by 20%.
 According to University of Colorado economist Keith E. Maskus, studies later showed a large proportion of those laid off ended up in crime, begging, or working as prostitutes.”

 That’s really horrible.

 Why would anyone do that to children?

 July 12, 2012.
 Tags: Activism, Anti-sweatshop movement, Child labor, Dollar a day, Economic growth, Global development, Nike, Politics, Poverty, Social justice, Sweatshops, Third world, Third world poverty.
-Politics, Sweatshops.
+Economics, Politics, Sweatshops.